24 – 26 November 2020

 With this online workshop+school on Powder Diffraction we intend to help participants to overcome the barriers to look into their data in greater detail.
 In a 3-day intensive course the participant will learn the basic theory behind powder diffraction and how crystallographic analysis of their (own) data may help them to answer concrete questions on the material of their subject.

-The school will be given with live video presentations through the Zoom platform*.
-Registration is possible until the first week of November and seats are limited.
+The school will be given with live video presentations through the Zoom platform.

 For basic background we refer to the book “The Basics of Crystallography and Diffraction” by Christopher Hammond.